Frequently Asked Questions

 When is my deposit refunded on my account?

-After 24 consecutive months of on time payments, your initial deposit will be refunded to your account.
-If you move before the end of the 24 months and are no longer going to be a Talquin Member, the deposit and membership fee will be applied to your final bill.
+After 5 consecutive years of on-time payments, your initial deposit will be refunded to your account.
+If you move before the end of the 5 years and are no longer going to be a Talquin Member, the deposit and membership fee will be applied to your final bill.
 If your final bill is less than the amount of your initial deposit, the remaining amount will be sent to you in the form of a check to the most recent address on file for your account.

 How do I change or add a name on my account?

 If your name has changed, you will have to come into a Member Service Office to have the changes made on your account.
 You can bring either your old and new Social Security card or your old and new driver’s license.
 If you would like to add another person to your account, you must both come into a Member Service Office with valid identification and a new account reflecting the changes will be created.

 Where can I pay my bill using cash?

 Talquin Member Service Offices accept non-cash tender such as checks, credit cards, and money orders.
 Cash payments may be made at the following locations, some of which may charge a small convenience fee: Ace Cash Express, Big Top Supermarket, Mike’s Qwik Cash, and all Walmart locations.

 Please allow two to three days for transactions to be processed and credited to your Talquin account if payment is made at any of the above locations.
 Payments made at Talquin Member Service Offices before close of business, will continue to be credited the same day.